amalieur/QUANTIS/README.md

 # Quantis
-Repository for assignments in Quantum Information Science at EURECOM 2022/2023
+Repository for assignments in Quantum Computer Science at EURECOM 2022/2023